fengfeng799/knowledge-ark-diagnostic-center/README.md

-# knowledge-ark-diagnostic-center
+# Knowledge Ark Diagnostic Center
-Provide a set of intelligent diagnostic and optimization tools for deep knowledge workers, helping them transform their Obsidian knowledge base from a static "information graveyard" into a structured, computable "living system" that can seamlessly collaborate with future AI.
+Provide a set of intelligent diagnostic and optimization tools for deep knowledge workers, helping them transform their knowledge base from a static "information graveyard" into a structured, computable "living system" that can seamlessly collaborate with future AI.

 ## Features